ROCm/amdsmi/py-interface/README.md

 ## amdsmi_get_device_type
 Description: Checks the type of device with provided handle.

-Input parameters: device handle as an instance of `amdsmi_device_handle`
+Input parameters: device handle as an instance of `amdsmi_processor_handle`

 Output: Integer, type of gpu